joseph-yoon/VC-Constitution/constitution/vc_constitution.md

 See the Bylaws of Von Cramm, Inc for a more complete description of these duties.

 Note: The President is the individual ultimately responsible for the activities of the house as a whole.
 At times, the police demand that a person step forward to take responsibility for any loud gatherings (and risk arrest if the problem    isn’t solved).<sup>9</sup> This is the President's responsibility.

 The compensation for the office of President: no house job, no cooking, fall HIP, 1/4 off rent of a single room<sup>10</sup>.
 The President is elected for a semester.

 ## House Managers
 The role of House Managers (HMs) is to ensure that Von Cramm Hall is maintained as a clean, well-running facility.
 This includes, but is not limited to, responsibility for:
 1. House Cleanup: The HMs must plan and direct a daylong cleaning of the entire house (excluding members' rooms), involving all members, at the beginning of each semester.
 HMs must buy sufficient cleaning supplies for this event.
 2. House Jobs: The HMs are responsible for ensuring that every non-officer member of the House has a house job and that those jobs are accomplished weekly, and nag slackers to get them done ASAP.
-They also have the right to post a list of "bad Crammies" (i.e. those who didn't do their house job).
+They also have the right to post a list of "bad house members<sup>31</sup>" (i.e. those who didn't do their house job).
 3. House Improvement Projects (HIPs): The HMs are responsible for ensuring that each non-officer member has an HM-approved HIP for the semester.
 Each member is responsible for purchasing the necessary supplies, initiating the HIP, and providing the Treasurer with receipts.
 HMs are responsible for providing the Treasurer with a list of those people who did not do the HIP, so that $50 can be subtracted from their deposit, as dictated in the House Rules.
 4. Repairs and Maintenance: HMs are responsible for all repair and maintenance of the House.
 Jobs that they are unable to accomplish themselves must be done by the University or by private contractors, but the responsibility for seeing that they are accomplished resides with the HMs.
 5. Key Control: HMs must ensure that the house key inventory is sufficient and maintained in a secure manner.
 They are responsible for ensuring that every member has a room key, and that those keys are returned when the member ceases to be a resident of Von Cramm.
 They are the only persons with authority to handle master keys unless in extenuating circumstances.
 6. Room Assignments: HMs are responsible for ensuring that room assignments are administered in accordance with the House Rules, and that any check-in or check-out procedures are followed.
 7. House Points: HMs keep accurate records of all members' house points.
 8. Deposit charges: HMs keep accurate records of all charges against a person’s deposit, such as damages, failure to complete HIPs, or fines.
 They are responsible for transmitting this information to the Treasurer at the end of the semester.
 9. House Supplies: HMs must purchase all house supplies not associated with the meal plan.<sup>10</sup> This includes, but is not limited to:
 * Toilet paper, trash bags, light bulbs
 * Beast soap, hand soap, sponges, scrubbers, cleaning solutions
 * Tools, darts, ping-pong balls, pool cues
 * all supplies necessary for accomplishing the above   responsibilities
 10. Lockdown: HMs are responsible for ensuring that the house is shut down and secure every evening.
 This includes closing and locking all doors and locking all ground accessible windows.
 Lights must be turned off also.
 11. Parking Permits: HMs are responsible for distributing parking permit forms to members with cars, collecting the forms, and turning them into Campus Life.
 Billing is done through the Treasurer.
 12. Cooking: House Managers may be asked to cook in case there are not enough people (less than three per day) to fill out all cooking groups.
 If this happens, the secretary, the president, and the house managers should take turns each week to fill out that open spot.<sup>11</sup> House officers, however, should never cook on Sundays since it conflicts with the officer’s meeting.
 Note that this does not mean that the house officers have to fill out a position in case someone misses his/her cooking group.
 All cooking groups are responsible for their own assigned days.<sup>12</sup>

 See the Bylaws of Von Cramm, Inc and the House Manager's’ Handbook by Matt Patrick for a more complete description of these duties.

 Note: HMs are not responsible for keeping track of contracts in any way.
 They are not responsible for the small appliances related to meal plan, including but not limited to, the coffee maker, toaster, and blender (this is a Steward responsibility).
 The compensation for the two House Managers is no house job, no cooking, no HIP, and 1/2 off rent of a single room<sup>13</sup>.
 House Managers are elected for a year.<sup>14</sup>

 ## Stewards
-The Stewards are responsible for filling Crammies' stomachs.
+The Stewards are responsible for filling house members' and meal planners'<sup>31</sup> stomachs.
 This includes, but is not limited to:
 1. The Meal Plan: Stewards are responsible for planning well-balanced, nutritious dinners six days a week, which always include a vegetarian option and are sensitive to members' special dietary needs.
 2. Banquet: Stewards are completely responsible for organizing the entire banquet excluding contacting alumni (Secretary obligation).
 3. Thanksgiving: Stewards are responsible for planning the Thanksgiving Feast, which usually takes place the last Sunday before Thanksgiving.
 4. Kitchen Cleanliness: Stewards must ensure that the kitchen is kept sanitary at all times.
 There is some degree of overlap with the HMs as to this responsibility, as house jobs may include fridge, oven, and general kitchen.
 HMs are responsible for making sure these jobs are done well, but the Stewards are ultimately responsible for taking the extra steps (perhaps an informal cleanup or buying extra supplies for particularly bad messes) to keep the kitchen clean.
 5. Cooking Jobs: Stewards post a sign-up, and oversee house members fulfilling their contractual cooking obligations.
 Cooking groups are responsible for ensuring that late night duties are completed.
 6. Storeroom: Stewards are responsible for stocking and restocking the storeroom, and maintaining organization and sanitation.
 7. Stewards' Survey: Stewards are responsible for distributing a survey of food preferences and allergies at the beginning of each semester and being responsive to members' suggestions.